Double Diamond Design Process – The Best Framework for a Successful Product Design

 This article describes the Double Diamond framework and how designers can apply the principles to deliver successful design projects.

-- Double Diamond design process is one of the widely known design framework for developing digital product’s UX and UI design.
+- Double Diamond is a design framework for developing digital product’s UX and UI design.

 - It is composed of two diamonds that symbolize divergent and convergent thinking.